Cryptonomic/ConseilJS-Tutorials/README.md

 **First commit the changes you made on this branch**
 ```
-git commit -m "completed the second step of web-wallet tutorial"
+git commit -a -m "completed the second step of web-wallet tutorial"
 ```

 **Switch to the branch you desire**